 - The Australian Dietary Guidelines states that "About 4% of respondents in the National Nutrition Survey 1995 described themselves as vegetarian or vegan.
 The food frequency questionnaire data recorded only 2% as consuming no animal products, and a further 2% as restricting consumption of animal foods to fish or white meat.
 Many more people eat vegetarian meals regularly or occasionally."

-- In Australia, consumption of animal products (measured as calories per person per day) has fallen at least 15% since the 1960s (see Reference 1 below).
+- In Australia, consumption of animal products (measured as calories per person per day) has fallen about 20% since the 1960s (see Reference 1 below).

 - While not measuring numbers of vegans, a Roy Morgan Research study in 2016 found that there were over two million Australians whose diet was all or almost all vegetarian.
 This represents over 11% of the population and a 15% rise over the previous four years.
 The study also found that almost 10 million Australians are eating less red meat.
 Commenting on the study, Roy Morgan's industry communications director Norman Morris said: "If they have not already, supermarkets and eateries would be wise to revisit their vegetarian-friendly options to ensure they are catering adequately for this growing, and potentially lucrative, consumer segment."